How to Pass the CAT4 Level A Test in 2024 (Guide and Tips)

-The Cognitive Abilities Test (CAT4) is similar to an IQ test and is given to students throughout the UK and Ireland between the ages of 6 and 17.
-The test is used by more than 50% of UK secondary schools.
+The Cognitive Abilities Test (CAT4) is similar to an IQ test and is given to students throughout the UK and Ireland between the ages of 6 and 17, with test levels from Level A to Level G. The test is used by more than 50% of UK secondary schools.

-The test was developed by GL Assessment and is often used as an entrance exam to private and public schools.
+The CAT4 exam was developed by GL Assessment and is often used as an entrance exam to private and public schools.
 Its aim is to identify the abilities and learning potential in students.

-While the test can highlight weaknesses, it also identifies how students best understand and learn.
+While the test can highlight weaknesses and a child's ability, it also identifies how students best understand and learn.
 This allows teachers and staff to offer better support as well as tailor some of their teaching to the needs of their students.